 Program for Accelerated College Education (PACE)

-Program for Accelerated College Education (PACE) is an innovative program which enables working adult students to make accelerated progress toward a Bachelor of Arts degree with a major in either Human Development and Women’s Studies or Liberal Studies.
+Program for Accelerated College Education (PACE) is an innovative program which enables working adult students to make accelerated progress toward a Bachelor of Arts degree with a major in either Department of Human Development and Women’s Studies or Liberal Studies Program .
 PACE classes are the same as those taken by students pursuing their degrees through the traditional university format.
-The only difference is the carefully structured course sequence which includes only courses in the evening, weekend and/or online, as well as the dedicated academic advising for PACE students.
+The only difference is the carefully structured course sequence which includes courses only in the evening, weekend and/or online, as well as the dedicated academic advising for PACE students.
 More detailed information is available at www.csueastbay.edu/pace.